 Illustrations by Mahalakshmi Anantharaman

-Freshcaller is a modern-day reimagining of a call center software for customer support, sales, IT, and HR teams.
-With its cloud-based architecture, Freshcaller brings together the best of legacy features like IVR and advanced call routing capabilities like Smart Escalations, Customizable Performance Reporting to help you set up state-of-the-art phone operations.
-Freshcaller offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.
+Freshdesk Contact Center is a modern-day reimagining of a call center software for customer support, sales, IT, and HR teams.
+With its cloud-based architecture, Freshdesk Contact Center brings together the best of legacy features like IVR and advanced call routing capabilities like Smart Escalations, Customizable Performance Reporting to help you set up state-of-the-art phone operations.
+Freshdesk Contact Center (formerly Freshcaller) offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.

 Thank you for subscribing!